Naitreey/notes-and-knowledge/cs/python/typing.rst

 - Any other special constructs like Tuple or Callable are not allowed as an argument to Type.

 - Type is covariant in its parameter.
+This implies that all subtypes of C should implement the same class method signatures as C.

 type variable
 -------------